llnetcacochrane/airentaltool/docs/USER_EDITOR_GUIDE.md

 ### 4. Feature Flags Management

-**Granular Feature Control:**
+**Portfolio-Based Feature Control:**
+Features are now managed at the portfolio level (not just organizations).
+This means:
+- **All users have access to features based on their package tier**
+- Features automatically sync with the user's selected package
-Super Admins can enable/disable specific features for organizations:
+- Super Admins can override features at the portfolio level

-- **Business Entities**: Organize properties under businesses
-- **Property Owners**: Manage property owner accounts
-- **AI Recommendations**: AI-powered insights and suggestions
-- **Rent Optimization**: Market-based rent recommendations
-- **White Label Branding**: Custom branding for management companies
-- **API Access**: Programmatic access to the platform
+- Organizations add additional features on top of user package

+**Available Features by Tier:**

+**Free Tier:**
+- Basic Property Management
+- Basic Tenant Management
+- Basic Rent Tracking
+- Basic Maintenance Requests
+- Max 5 units

+**Landlord Tier (All Free features plus):**
+- Unlimited Units
+- Business Entities
+- Expense Tracking
+- Document Storage

+**Professional Tier (All Landlord features plus):**
+- Property Owners Management
+- AI Recommendations
+- Rent Optimization
-- **Custom Reports**: Advanced reporting capabilities
+- Advanced Reporting
-- **Bulk Operations**: Mass updates and imports
+- Bulk Operations

+**Enterprise Tier (All Professional features plus):**
+- White Label Branding
+- API Access
+- Custom Integrations
+- Priority Support

 **How It Works:**
-1. Select an organization from the dropdown
+1. Select a portfolio from the dropdown (users have at least one portfolio)
 2. View all available features with current status
-3. Enable or disable features individually
+3. Enable or disable features individually to override package defaults
 4. Changes take effect immediately
+5. Features marked as enabled by package are automatically synced

 ### 5. Business Management